-I was born in Tadcaster, grew up in Yorkshire and studied science at Cambridge University.
-Family life coupled with the challenges of working in the voluntary sector meant I had very little time for artistic creativity for many years.
-In 2006 my employer decided to fund a years adult education evening classes for all employees and I opted for a beginners drawing & painting class with my husband Colin & haven't looked back.
+Yorkshire has always been my home apart from three years studying science at Cambridge University.
+Family life & the challenges of working in the voluntary sector meant little time for artistic creativity for many years.
+However one employer funded evening classes for all employees for one year and I opted for a drawing & painting class with my husband Colin & haven't looked back.

 Printmaking has always fascinated me but it wasn't until I tried it for myself that I could really understand how it works.
-In 2008 I explored etching and collagraph printmaking techniques under the tutelage of Peter Wray & Judy Collins at their Handprint Studio near York and was totally hooked.
+In 2008 I explored etching and collagraph printmaking techniques on courses run by Peter Wray & Judy Collins and was totally hooked.

-This allowed me to set up studio space at home giving me freedom to have fun, make mistakes and develop my own printmaking techniques.
-Peter & Judy told me never to bin anything I wasn't happy with but to put it on one side for at least six months & reassess and I've found they were very wise!
+This allowed me to set up my own studio space giving me freedom to have fun, make mistakes and develop my own printmaking techniques.
+Peter & Judy had told me never to bin anything I wasn't happy with but to put it on one side for at least six months & reassess and I've found they were very wise!
 They also encouraged me to make the initial approach to the Pyramid Gallery in York which was the start of exhibiting my work.

-Injuring my right arm in 2013 through over-enthusiastic gardening made life very difficult & I was unable to use my press for several months.
-Determined not to totally give in on the art front I enrolled on a painting & drawing course to explore what I could do with my left hand with surprising results.
+Injuring my right arm through over-enthusiastic gardening made life very difficult & I was unable to use my press for several months.
+Determined not to totally give in on the art front I explored what I could do with my left hand with surprising results.
 Not being able to function normally for so long totally changed my approach to art and opened up new ways of working.

-I enjoy exploring lots of different print making techniques and mixed media ways of working and find lots of inspiration & encouragement through membership of York Printmakers & East Riding Artists.
+I enjoy different print making techniques and mixed media and find lots of inspiration & encouragement through membership of York Printmakers & East Riding Artists.
 I am fascinated by the patterns, textures, shapes and colours observed in daily life and a lot of my work is also an expression of my spirituality.

 Through my art I hope to celebrate the beauty of this world but also to acknowledge the challenges we all face living on a planet of finite resources.